Ahir Shah’s pandemic jokes fall down when it comes to politics in Dress – review

 Ahir Shah, Dress review: Pandemic jokes that fall down when it comes to politics

-Shah explores the last 18 months of the pandemic in new live show
+Shah explores the past 18 months of the pandemic in his new live show

 How do you joke about the pandemic?
 Since comedy venues shut in March 2020, comedians have been trying to figure out an answer to this question.
-The industry would return, they hoped, but would it be to a nation so traumatised, they never wanted to hear the words “Covid” or “panic buying” again?
-Or would this virus that’s killed five-million people around the world become just another one of those things we joke about, like Brexit or queueing?
+The industry would return, they hoped, but would it be to a nation so traumatised, they never wanted to hear the words “Covid” or “panic-buying” again?
+Or would this virus that’s killed 5 million people around the world become just another one of those things we joke about, like Brexit or queueing?

 Tackling the topic in his new show Dress, currently running at the Soho Theatre, is Ahir Shah.
-Over an hour, the double Edinburgh Comedy Award nominee looks back at the last 18 months of his life, a time referred to as the “dress rehearsal for the apocalypse”.
+Over an hour, the double Edinburgh Comedy Award nominee looks back at the past 18 months of his life, a time referred to as the “dress rehearsal for the apocalypse”.
 There’s an acceptance in both Shah’s material and his performance that this is not going to be a particularly “shocking return to stand-up”.
-After all, it’s the job of the comedian to share their specific observations about interesting life experiences, but as the comic points out A) nothing has happened and B) it’s happened to all of us.
+After all, it’s the job of the comedian to share their specific observations about interesting life experiences, but as the comic points out, a) nothing has happened, and b) it’s happened to all of us.

 Join our new commenting forum